Simple Living With Nature

 stinging nettle plant

-Stinging nettle is known as an all around tonic for women’s reproductive system, and is often used when trying to conceive, as well as throughout pregnancy (check with your doctor or midwife before using it during pregnancy).
+Stinging nettle is known as an all-around tonic for women’s reproductive systems.
+It is often used when trying to conceive, as well as throughout pregnancy (check with your doctor or midwife before using it during pregnancy).

-Because of its high concentration of minerals, nettle is also commonly used for bone ailments such as arthritis and osteoporosis.
+Because of its high mineral content, nettle is also commonly used for bone ailments such as arthritis and osteoporosis.

 dried nettle leaves on a table